mra7072/AutomatedCableTester/README.md

 For Developers
-Clone this repository either through HTTP/SSH.
-Instructions can be found here.https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository
+1.Clone this repository either through HTTP/SSH to the directory of your choice.
+Instructions to do this can be found here.https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository
+2. Navigate AutomatedCableTester/

 The following files contain the logic for the entire system.

-PayloadTester.py - Application/Backend
+- PayloadTester.py - Application/Backend
-gui.py - UI/Frontend
+- gui.py - UI/Frontend